Freddie Freeman Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9 to lead MLB.
+- The pitching staff for the Braves has a collective 9.5 K/9, the first-best in MLB.

-- The Braves' 3.80 team ERA ranks third across all MLB pitching staffs.
+- The Braves have the fourth-ranked team ERA across all league pitching staffs (3.83).

-- Braves pitchers combine to allow the first-fewest home runs in baseball (136 total, one per game).
+- The Braves surrender the second-fewest home runs in baseball (140 total, 1.1 per game).

-- In his last appearance on Saturday, the right-hander tossed seven innings against the San Francisco Giants, allowing one earned run while surrendering three hits.
+- His last appearance was on Saturday against the San Francisco Giants, when the lefty threw six innings, surrendering two earned runs while allowing six hits.

+- The 29-year-old has a 2.85 ERA and 8.9 strikeouts per nine innings across 10 games this season, while giving up a batting average of .262 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.